Report: Wife of Iran presidential adviser shot dead at home

-TEHRAN, Iran (AP) — A semi-official news agency in Iran says a wife of an adviser to President Hassan Rouhani has been shot and killed at her home.
+TEHRAN, Iran (AP) — A wife of an adviser to Iranian President Hassan Rouhani was shot and killed at her home, the semi-official ISNA news agency reported Tuesday.

-Tuesday’s report by the ISNA news agency says Mitra Najafi was killed in northern Tehran.
-She is the second wife of Mohammad Ali Najafi, a former reformist mayor of Tehran and a Rouhani confidant.
+The report said Mitra Najafi — the second wife of Mohammad Ali Najafi, a former reformist mayor of Tehran and a Rouhani confidant — was killed in northern Tehran.
 The report did not elaborate.

 Such gun violence is incredibly rare in Iran, especially in the tony neighborhoods of northern Tehran, home to the country’s political and economic elite.

+Another Iranian semi-official news agency, Tasnim, quoted Tehran prosecutor Mohammad Shahriari as saying she was killed by several gunshots, one of which hit her heart.
+Her body was found in a bedroom on the seventh floor of a residential high-rise in northern Tehran.

 Najafi resigned as mayor in 2018, after hard-liners criticized him over a video showing he attended a dance performance by young girls at a school show.